 20. Take care of yourself

-This article is an update of an earlier version published on 29 March 2018.
+This article is an updated version of an earlier article originally published on 29 March 2018.